Muuh narrative art combining fact and fiction

 Historifics are not actually as unreliable as they might first seem.
 While only one account of events is true, others show what could have happened had the circumstances been different.
 Thus historifics often provide deeper insight into events than simple historical records.
 Further, there are ways to distinguish between history and historifics.
 Almost all authors provide subtle hints to help with this task.
 These range from slightly different positioning of the stars or altered atmospheric mixtures to much subtler things pointing the user towards the correct conclusion.
 In fact it could be argued that to the Muuh, hiding and finding these clues is a challenge and even game of its own.

 One of the most notable examples of Muuh historifics are the accounts of first contact with Terragen civilization.
-Several of them portray vastly different makeups of Terragen empires.
-Among others; a Stable Second Federation, Crystal Spires and Solar Radiance are vastly popular accounts among Terragens.
-Some researchers have noted that the Muuh seem to, rather uncharacteristically, provide only one or a few historifics of some events, though.
+Several of them portray vastly different versions of the Terragen empires.
+Among others, Crystal Spires and Solar Radiance are vastly popular accounts among Terragens.
+Some researchers have noted that the Muuh seem to, rather uncharacteristically, provide only one or a few historifics of some events.
 Notably, records of first contact with Terragen civilization are in this category.
 Whether this is an example of Muuh taboo or simple wariness is unknown.
 When questioned regarding this, Muuh informants usually reply that sad literature is not for everyone.

 Text by Dalex